I’ve written about why shame is often attached to utilizing social welfare programs.

 Whatever it is that specific program will do for you, focus on that outcome when you are fighting for it, and if you start to feel discouraged.

-Since these programs will generally cover you for a year or more once you get on, it’s worth the effort and fight to ensure that you get the help you need and deserve.
+Since these programs will generally cover you for a year or more once you get on, it’s worth the effort to ensure that you get the help you need and deserve.

 Above all, realize that for the moment, utilizing these programs is your job – and you deserve credit for recognizing your own needs and limitations.